 Insurance Coverage for Contraception

-Oregon law requires health-insurance plans that cover prescription medication to provide equitable coverage for contraception.
+Oregon law requires health-insurance plans that cover prescription medication to provide equitable coverage for contraception and to cover dispensing a 12-month supply of prescription contraceptives.

 To which insurance plans does the law apply?
 A prescription drug benefit program, or a prescription drug benefit offered under a student health insurance policy or health benefit plan, including a hospital expense, medical expense or hospital or medical expense policy or certificate, health care service contractor or health maintenance organization subscriber contract, any plan provided by a multiple employer welfare arrangement or by another benefit arrangement defined in the federal Employee Retirement Income Security Act of 1974, as amended.